jafar-jabr/guarded-authentication-bundle/README.md

-This bundle provides full authentication for login form and also Api with JWS (signed JWT) based on Symfony Guard.
+This bundle provides full authentication for login form and also api with using JWS (signed JWT) based on Symfony Guard.

 check it at https://packagist.org/packages/jafar/guarded-authentication-bundle